Begum Nusrat Bhutto International Airport: Planned upgrades and expansion

 In September 2022, the Pakistan Civil Aviation Authority assigned the upgrade and expansion project of the Begum Nusrat Bhutto Airport Sukkur to the National Engineering Services Pakistan.
 According to the plan, the airport is planned to be turned into an international airport for wide-body aircraft with all allied facilities.
 The renovation project includes extension of the runway and the taxiway, reconstruction of the apron and terminal building, along with other related facilities.

-International Status
+International status

-In September 2022, The Civil Aviation Authority (CAA) accelerated the process of granting international status to Begum Nusrat Bhutto Airport (BNBA) in Sukkur.
+In September 2022, the Civil Aviation Authority (CAA) accelerated the process of granting international status to Begum Nusrat Bhutto Airport (BNBA) in Sukkur.

-After getting international status, it is the second-largest international airport in Sindh.
+After getting international status, it will be the second international airport in Sindh.